Since I finished the 100-day challenge on December 31, I've been cooking about once per week.

 Other thoughts on the past 90 days:

 - SHOPPING IN BULK and FREEZING were major keys 🔑🔑🔑 to success for me.
-My Costco trip and protein portioning/freezing session saved me tons of time, stress, and decision-making for the past 3 months.
+My Costco trip and protein portioning/freezing session saved me lots of time, stress, and decision-making for the past 3 months.

 - Having ingredients in the freezer comforted me.
 Knowing I had 9+ chances each to cook chicken/beef/fish, I felt free to practice without fear of messing up.